 Fortunately…

-Those who did discover this little “gem” then decided to see if they could “cross breed” their discovery with other cats in the area and see if they could reproduce this very distinctive wavy coat that is the hallmark of what we now call the Cornish Rex.
-And as a result of their early efforts, what we now have is a completely unique cat breed today that comes in all sorts of colors.
+Those who did discover this little “gem” then decided to see if they could” cross breed” their discovery with “the cats” in the area and see if they could reproduce this very distinctive wavy coat that is the hallmark of what we now call the Cornish Rex.
+As a result of their early efforts, we now have a unique cat breed today that comes in all sorts of colors.

 The breed was…

-Then brought to the US shortly afterwards, with a cat named Lamorna Cove bringing a litter across the sea.
+Then, he was brought to the US shortly afterward, with a cat named Lamorna Cove getting litter across the sea.
 American breeders then used:

 Interestingly…

-Mentioned, in order to “earn” the name “Rex” you tend to have to have something really unique about yourself which is why all three of these cat breeds make it in our own personal top 10 “best” cat breeds list.
+As we’ve already mentioned, to “earn,” we’ve “Rex,” you tend to “have “something unique” about yourself, which is why all three of these cat breeds make it in our top 10 “best” cat breeds list.

-The most distinguishing feature on Cornish Rex is his coat.
-You see, the majority of breeds will have three layers to their coat: the outer coat or Guard Hairs, the mid-coat or Awn Hairs and the base Down Hairs.
-This breed has only one layer – the down, and it means that this cat runs the risk of being “cold” for most of its life unless he or she is kept as an indoor cat or lives in a very warm climate.
-It’s also the easiest way to tell if the cat is a Cornish, a Devon or a Selkirk Rex.
+The most distinguishing feature of Cornish Rex is his coat.
+You see, most breeds will have three layers to their coat: the outer skin or Guard Hairs, the mid-coat or Awn Hairs, and the base Down Hairs.
+This breed has only one layer – the down, which means that this cat runs the risk of being “cold” for most of its life unless it is kept as “an indoor cat or lives in a hot climate.
+It’s also the easiest way to tell if It’s a Cornish, a Devon, or a Selkirk Rex.

 Now…